Decomposition of global solutions of bi-laplacian Nonautonomous Schr\"odinger equations: Introduction

 \subsection{Background}

-{ The analysis of scattering, and in particular proving Asymptotic Completeness (AC for short) goes back to the 1920's.
-The rigorous works were focused on the perturbations of the Laplacian, which are localized or small, and are time independent, please see \cite{MR2038194,MR2094850}.
-Functional Analytic techniques were used to the study of the spectral properties of such operators.
-This was later extended to N-body hamiltonians, beginning with the Classical work of Faddeev \cite{MR0163695,MR0160573,MR0149843} on the three body problem from 1963.
-These methods could not be applied to time dependent potentials or nonlinear equations.
-In 1978 Enss \cite{MR0523013} introduced a new approach, a time dependent one, which offered new venues for scattering theory, without the need to analyze the Green's function of the Hamiltonian.
-Building on this intuition, led to the new spectral theory methods developed by Mourre(1979-1983) \cite{MR0723552,MR0603501,MR0539739}.
-This also led to new and comprehensive proofs of AC for the three-body short range and long range scattering.
-In 1986-89, a new approach to scattering theory was developed by Sigal and Soffer \cite{MR0818063,MR0921295,MR0915575,MR0898052,MR1034551}.
-Utilizing the general estimates that follows from Mourre's method, and combined with phase-space analysis to derive a-priory propagation estimates for the full dynamics, led to the proof on $N$-body AC, and other propagation estimates of interest for $N$-body hamiltonians.
-Non of these works though, led to major progress on the case of time dependent perturbations.
+{The analysis of scattering—and in particular the proof of Asymptotic Completeness (AC)—goes back to the 1920s.
+The rigorous literature initially focused on time-independent perturbations of the Laplacian that are localized or small \cites{MR2038194,MR2094850}.
+Functional-analytic techniques were used to study the spectral properties of such operators.
+This line of work was later extended to $N$-body Hamiltonians, beginning with the classical papers of Faddeev on the three-body problem in 1963 \cites{MR0163695,MR0160573,MR0149843}.
+These methods, however, did not apply to time-dependent potentials or to nonlinear equations.
+In 1978, Enss \cite{Enss1978} introduced a new, time-dependent approach that opened new avenues for scattering theory, avoiding the direct analysis of the Green’s function of the Hamiltonian.
+Building on this idea led to the spectral methods developed by Mourre (1979–1983) \cites{MR0723552,MR0603501,MR0539739}.
+These developments also yielded new, comprehensive proofs of AC for three-body short- and long-range scattering.
+Between 1986 and 1989, Sigal and Soffer \cites{MR0818063,MR0921295,MR0915575,MR0898052,MR1034551} introduced another approach: using general estimates arising from Mourre’s method, combined with phase-space analysis, they derived a-priori propagation estimates for the full dynamics and proved AC for $N$-body Hamiltonians, along with other propagation results of interest.
+Nevertheless, major progress on genuinely time-dependent perturbations remained elusive.

-For nonlinear equations that remain spatially localized for all times, we believe that the sloution will evolve like a linear solution plus coherent structures, which include solitons, breathers, kinks, black-holes, vortices, etc. In many cases, we believe that these coherent structures are solitions for pure nonlinear equations.
-This is the so-called soliton resolution conjecture.
-The soliton resolution conjecture states that if $\psi(t)$ is a global solution to the Nonlinear Schr\"odinger equation (NLS for short), then as $t\to \pm \infty$, $\psi(t)$ can be asymptotically decomposed into a free wave $\psi_{free}(t)$ plus solitions $\psi_{sol}(t)$, that is,
+For nonlinear evolutions whose solutions remain spatially localized for all times, we expect the solution to evolve as a superposition of a linear solution and coherent structures—such as solitons, breathers, kinks, black holes, and vortices.
+In many cases, we believe these coherent structures coincide with solitons of the corresponding autonomous nonlinear equations.
+This is the 'soliton resolution conjecture'.
+It asserts that if $\psi(t)$ is a global solution to the Nonlinear Schr\"odinger equation (NLS), then as $t\to\pm\infty$ the solution decomposes into a free wave $\psi_{\mathrm{free}}(t)$ and a (finite sum of) solitons $\psi_{\mathrm{sol}}(t)$: